-Our primary focus is providing hot nutritious meals to those in need, but we also provide to-go-bags on Friday’s, opportunities for groups and churches to handout bag lunches on Saturday, and each day guests can take home breads and pastries provided from area grocery stores and restaurants.
+Our primary focus is providing hot nutritious meals to those in need, but we also provide to-go-bags on Friday’s, opportunities for groups and churches to handout bag lunches on Saturday, frozen meals, and each day guests can take home breads and pastries provided from area grocery stores and restaurants.
 We also hold health and financial seminars, play bingo twice a month, offer blood pressure readings, and free flu shots when available.
-Guests also have the opportunity for free shampoos and haircuts at a local cosmetologist.
+Guests also have the opportunity for free shampoos and haircuts with local cosmetologist.

 What is your inclement weather policy?